Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 \subsubsection{The arguments for the extremal ensembles}

-For the discussion of the proof of Theorem~\ref{mt.extremal} on extremal stationary ensembles, recall that we use the notation $\cL = (\cL_1,\cL_2, \ldots)$ for the ensemble.

-Now $\cL$ has the zero-temperature Gibbs property, which we will make heavy use of.
+We will show that a line ensemble $\cL$ satisfying Assumptions~\ref{as.bg}--\ref{as.mono in cond} (with $t=\infty$) also satisfies Assumption~\ref{as.tails}, which suffices since extremal stationary ensembles will be shown to satisfy \ref{as.bg}--\ref{as.mono in cond} in Appendix~\ref{app.monotonicity proofs}.
 In fact, similar arguments also hold for $t<\infty$, but would not yield tail estimates uniform in $t$.
-For this reason we do not present them.
+Note that here we will work with Assumption~\ref{as.corr}(b) and not \ref{as.weak bk}(b\ensuremath{'}).
 We focus on the upper bound on the one-point upper tail.

-Let us highlight two parts of the proof of the upper bound on the tail which has been already sketched for $\h_1$.
-Part 1 was the upper bound on the top curve's profile when conditioned on $\h_1(0)=\theta$, and Part 2 was control on the fluctuations of the second curve on an interval on which we resampled the top curve.
+Let us highlight two parts of the proof of the upper bound on the tail which has been already sketched for $\cL_1$.
+Part 1 was the upper bound on the top curve's profile when conditioned on $\cL_1(0)=\theta$, and Part 2 was control on the fluctuations of the second curve on an interval on which we resampled the top curve.
 (In fact, Part 2 was also needed to prove Part 1, and we will return to this point.)

-As we saw in the just concluded sketch, we obtained Part 1 by first finding point $\pm x_\theta$ at which $\h_1$ was with high probability (conditioned on $\h_1(0)=\theta$) below the extended version of $\tri$ (by monotonicity, we could then raise the point to lie on $\tri$).
+As we saw in the just concluded sketch, we obtained Part 1 by first finding point $\pm x_\theta$ at which $\cL_1$ was with high probability (conditioned on $\cL_1(0)=\theta$) below the extended version of $\tri$ (by monotonicity, we could then raise the point to lie on $\tri$).
 Then by resampling the top curve on $[-x_\theta, 0]$ and $[0,x_\theta]$, we could show that the top curve remained close to $\tri$, assuming control on the second curve on the same intervals (it is to obtain this control that Part 2 is needed).

-The existence of pinning points was done using a priori bounds on the upper tail of $\h_1(0)$ coming from integrable probability (namely, via analysis in \cite{corwin2018kpz} of exact identities).
-This use of integrable input for pinning is a feature shared between our argument and the argument given by Aggarwal in \cite{aggarwal2020arctic}, where, as one part of the larger argument, he obtains a pinning of a curve in the six-vertex model (under a particular choice of parameters) using explicit combinatorial formulas for a certain correlation function, which in turn gives asymptotics for a pinning probability.
+The existence of pinning points was done using a priori bounds on the upper tail of $\cL_1(0)$ from Assumption~\ref{as.tails}, proved for the parabolic Airy and KPZ equation examples via integrable inputs.
+Integrable inputs were used for pinning also in the argument given by Aggarwal in \cite{aggarwal2020arctic}, where, as one part of the larger argument, he obtains a pinning of a curve in the six-vertex model (under a particular choice of parameters) using explicit combinatorial formulas for a certain correlation function, which in turn gives asymptotics for a pinning probability.

-For extremal ensembles where we only assume the Brownian Gibbs property and stationarity, we have no such exact formulas or integrable input to use to obtain that pinning.
-The basic difficulty to be addressed is to make do even without these inputs.

 \emph{A weak form of pinning:} We start by observing that it is possible, using only one-point tightness, stationarity, and parabolic decay of $\cL_1$, to obtain a weak form of pinning.
 By ``weak'' we mean that we do not attempt to find a point at which $\cL_1$ is below $\tri$, which has slope $-\theta^{1/2}$, but instead where it is below a line of $\theta$-independent slope $-1$.
 Indeed, for given $\varepsilon>0$, we can show that